 It’s important that you know you have placed your money with a dependable company that we trust.

-New Ireland provide a very helpful claims brochure (PDF) which is well worth a read.
+New Ireland provides a very helpful claims brochure (PDF) which is well worth a read.

 1) Whole of Life Continuation Option (WOLCO)